vtrifunovic/TxM/README.md

 ## Controls:
  - passing `--color` flag renders album covers using terminal colors
- - passing `--big_text` flag renders text with .k9 fonts (Walmart figlet)
+ - passing `--font=` flag renders text with .k9 fonts (Walmart figlet)
-    - Will change this later to allow for font changing
+    - Value passed in after font should be the path to the desired font
  - **config.cfg** file determines what keybinds to use.
 If deleted will be recreated

 ## External Tools